LZPMPC005L/VehicleSystem/README.md

 # Usage
   The web application is accessible at http://127.0.0.1:8000 1.Register Owner
   2.Regiter Vehicle
   3.Recognition and Record
+  4.Create violation
+  5.Send email to violation vehicle owner